 Christopher James Ray is a conductor with a diverse background in both traditional and contemporary operatic works.
+He is currently Resident Conductor at Opera San José and an assistant with the San Francisco Symphony.
 In 2017, Christopher joined the music staff of the renowned Bayreuth Festival where he has worked on productions of Der Fliegende Holländer, Lohengrin, Götterdämmerung, Tristan und Isolde, Die Meistersinger von Nürnberg, and Parsifal.

 As assistant conductor, Christopher has worked with the Salzburg State Theater (Brokeback Mountain), North Carolina Opera (La bohème, Così fan tutte, Le nozze di Figaro), Sarasota Opera (Le nozze di Figaro, Don Carlos), Opera on the James (Carmen), Opera on the Avalon (Die Zauberflöte), Syracuse Opera (Die Fledermaus) as well as the Memphis and Portland (ME) Symphonies.

 A protege of American composer Carlisle Floyd, Christopher is a sought-after interpreter of Floyd's works.
 In addition to serving as the assistant to the composer, Christopher recorded an album of Floyd’s songs with the celebrated mezzo-soprano Susanne Mentzer.
 It is available through GPR Records on the Naxos label.

 Mr. Ray is native of Sumrall, Mississippi and is a graduate of Florida State University where he studied with Douglas Fisher and Carlisle Floyd.